Jonesborough, Tennessee: Recreation

 The southern Appalachian Mountains are home to numerous outdoor activities, such as hiking/backpacking, cycling (road and mountain), hunting, fishing (streams, rivers, and lakes), whitewater rafting/kayaking, golf, disc golf, ATV/motocross, rock climbing, zip lining/canopy tours, and caving.

 The Jonesborough Repertory Theatre produces community theater and hosts educational workshops for aspiring actors.
-The current artistic director is Jennifer Schmidt.

 Local legend

 A local legend holds that the ghost of Andrew Jackson occasionally appears in the vicinity of the Christopher Taylor House, a historic log cabin now in a town park.
-In 1788, the future U.S. president spent several months in Jonesborough awaiting a caravan.
+In 1788, the future U.S. president spent several months practicing law in Jonesborough while awaiting a caravan to modern-day Nashville.
 During this time, he lodged in a cabin belonging to Major Christopher Taylor, which was located about a mile outside of town.
 In 1974, this cabin was removed from its original spot and reconstructed in the town's park, within the city's historic district.